wolny/pytorch-3dunet/README.md

 ```

 ### Installation tips
 Make sure that the installed `pytorch` is compatible with your CUDA version, otherwise the training/prediction will fail to run on GPU.
-You can re-install `pytorch` compatible with your CUDA in the `3dunet` env by:
+You can re-install `pytorch` compatible with your CUDA in the `pytorch3dunet` environment by:
 ```
 conda install -c pytorch cudatoolkit=<YOU_CUDA_VERSION> pytorch
 ```